homerhanumat/tridentmoon/content/articles/02-primary.md

 {{<audio src="/audio/salambha.m4a" span="3" title="Pronunciation">}}

+*Analysis*:  sa + ālambha + sarva + aṅga + āsana

-*English*: Posture where All Limbs have Suppport (AKA Shoulder Stand)
+*English*: Posture where All Limbs are Help Up (AKA Shoulder Stand)

+*Note*:  *ālambha* = "taking, seizing, touching".
+The prefix *sa* carries the meaning "with", so here *sālambha*, "with touching" may refer to the way the hands contact the lower back to support the body.

 Entering vinyāsa (5):